 Which models are affected?

-The issue can impact any 13 or 15-inch MacBook Pro model manufactured in 2016 and 2017 though it appears to be affecting Touch Bar models more frequently.
+The issue appears to impact any 13 or 15-inch MacBook Pro model manufactured in 2016 and 2017 though it appears to be affecting Touch Bar models more frequently.
 2018 models may also be impacted, but Apple did make flex cable changes to these machines that may solve the issue.

 Apple introduced a redesigned MacBook Pro in 2016, and this was the first to use the new flex cable.
 Older MacBook Pro models are not impacted because they use a more durable wire that was routed through the hinge instead of around it, mitigating the stress of repeated display openings.